mhooreman/clalogger/README.rst

 ===========================================================================

 See doc/index.rst

-This project provides a python CaLogger class which have to be inherited and provides logging which uses loggers based on the class name.
+This project provides a python ClaLogger class which have to be inherited and provides logging which uses loggers based on the class name.

 It also provides easy configuration features, via a `configfile` file.